-Accreditation of engineering technician education programmes is undertaken by ETAC at the request of the IHL.
+Accreditation of engineering technology programmes undertaken by the ETAC at the request of the IHL.

-The ETAC's accreditation process will focus on outcomes and the IHL developed internal systems, which ensure that the graduates are adequately prepared to enter the engineering technician profession.
+The ETAC's accreditation process will focus on outcomes and the IHL developed internal systems, which ensure that the graduates are adequately prepared to enter the engineering profession.

-The process also involves determining the effectiveness of the quality assurance systems and procedures that ensure graduates are adequately prepared to enter the engineering technician practice.
+The process also involves determining the effectiveness of the quality assurance systems and procedures that ensure graduates are adequately prepared to enter the engineering practice.